sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 title: task
 date: 2020-10-30
 toc: true
-summary: A cheatsheet with snippets for Task a cross-platform task runner alternative to Make.
+summary: A cheatsheet with snippets for Task, a cross-platform task runner alternative to Make.
 slug: task
 comments: true
 tags: